Kim Kardashian West Went To The White House To Fight For This Woman's Freedom

 The news of Kardashian connecting with advisors at the White House for a potential presidential pardon comes not long after her husband, Kanye West, sparked controversy for stating that he "loved" Donald Trump.
 During the 2016 election, Kardashian confirmed her support of Hillary Clinton.

-No matter what side of the political spectrum one falls on, Kardashian is advocating for something that is often elusive in the criminal justice system, especially for people of colour — justice itself.
+No matter what side of the political spectrum one falls on, Kardashian is advocating for something that is often elusive in the criminal justice system, especially for people of color — justice itself.

 Advertisement